Learn more about governance structure, your group’s role in shaping Hart House, and resources to help your group govern effectively.

 Committees have broad mandates, and strive to reach across the University of Toronto campuses and beyond, through engaging programming and events.
 Each committee has one vote at the Hart House Board of Stewards.
 In addition to their chairperson and staff advisors, all committees’ executives are comprised of eleven voting positions, including standard positions like Secretary, Treasurer, Communications, etc.

 Clubs are single-activity focused and serve their members, each of whom pays a nominal club fee.
 Though they report to the Board of Stewards, they do not have a vote.
 Clubs are free to establish their own governance and executive structures, but should have established internal guidelines and by-laws that ensure consistency, transparency and fairness in club governance.

 Board of Stewards

-Hart House’s system of governance is based upon a commitment to collaborative and democratic decision-making.
-The Board of Stewards is Hart House’s highest governing body and oversees the affairs of the House in concert with the Warden.
-The Board of Stewards is comprised of:
+The Board of Stewards (BOS) is Hart House’s highest governing body, and the cornerstone of our commitment to collaborative and democratic decision-making.
+The BOS oversees the affairs of the House in concert with the Warden.

 - The President of the University (ex officio) or his or her designate

 - The Warden of Hart House, (ex officio)

 - Two appointees of the President of the University

 - The Chair of the Alumni Committee (ex officio)

 - An appointee of the Association of Part Time Undergraduate Students